martamagui/martamagui/README.md

 - Kotlin
 - Swift
 - Java
-- Phyton
+- Js

 - 😄 Pronouns:
 - ⚡ Fun fact:
-- 🔭 I’m currently working on ...
+-  I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...